arokettu/php-random-polyfill/docs/compatibility.rst

 Performance
 ===========

-Well, it uses GMP.
+Well, it uses GMP, it's guaranteed to be slow.
-Guaranteed to be slow.
+According to my tests, Randomizer + Mersenne Twister is 20 times slower than native.
 Good enough if you need a dozen numbers or so.

 What works